 Deductibility of compensation expense under IRC Section 162 (m) has not been a material consideration for the Compensation Committee to date due to the levels and types of compensation paid.

-Effective at the beginning of 2006 the Company began expensing the cost of employee stock options in accordance with the fair value method prescribed in SFAS No. 123R.
-The Company recorded stock-based compensation expense of \$310,000 in 2008.
+The Company recorded stock-based compensation expense of \$346,000 in 2009.
 The expense related to equity compensation has been and will continue to be a material consideration in the overall compensation program design.